 This question is important to me

-Muslim.
-I believe that there are many ways to be a good person, and that each
+I believe that there are many ways to be a good person, and that each person

-person must choose the spiritual path that best helps her/him achieve that
+must choose the spiritual path that best helps her/him achieve that goal.
+I

-goal.
-I love my Sunni Muslim boyfriend very much, and his faith is very
+love my Sunni Muslim boyfriend very much, and his faith is very important to

-important to him.
-Consequently, I am trying very, very hard to understand
+him.
+Consequently, I am trying very, very hard to understand exactly what

-exactly what Muslims believe and why.
-My boyfriend cannot answer all of my
+Muslims believe and why.
+My boyfriend cannot answer all of my questions, and

-questions, and consequently encouraged me to read the Holy Qur’an to find my
+consequently encouraged me to read the Holy Qur’an to find my answers to these

-answers to these questions.
-However, after reading the Holy Qur’an, I
+questions.
+However, after reading the Holy Qur’an, I became more

-became more perplexed, because some of the passages seem conflicting.
-The
+perplexed, because some of the passages seem conflicting.
+The above

-above passage from the Holy Qur’an portrays a very tolerant stance that good
+passage from the Holy Qur’an portrays a very tolerant stance that good people

-people who work righteousness will be rewarded, even those who are not
+who work righteousness will be rewarded, even those who are not Muslim.

-Muslim.
-Many other passages obviously promote very positive things: good
+Many other passages obviously promote very positive things: good will,

-rewarded them on account of what they said, with gardens in which rivers flow
+them on account of what they said, with gardens in which rivers flow to abide

-to abide in them; and this is the reward of those who do good (to
+in them; and this is the reward of those who do good (to others)."

 [4:84] "Fight then in